damiancipolat/Cluster-Anticaptcha-Api/README.md

   }
 }
 ```
+**workers.number**:

-**workers.number**: is the number of worker that will be created when the server start.
+Is the number of worker that will be created when the server start.

+**workers.planifier**:

-**workers.planifier**: don't change this value is the planifier algorithm that use the master process to delegate each request to the workers.
+Don't change this value is the planifier algorithm that use the master process to delegate each request to the workers.